GreinGuilherme/dsList/README.md

-Projeto realizado através do curso itensivo do Nélio Alves do DevSuperior
+Projeto realizado através do curso intensivo do Nélio Alves do DevSuperior